keptn/tutorials/site/tutorials/keptn-litmus-08.md

             - name: "evaluation"
 ```

 In the `shipyard.yaml` shown above, we define a single stage called *chaos* with a single sequence called *delivery*.
 In this sequence, a *deployment*, *test*, and *evaluation*  task is defined (along with some properties).
-With this, Keptn sets up the environment and makes sure, that tests are triggered after each deployment, and the tests are then evaluted by Keptn quality gates.
+With this, Keptn sets up the environment and makes sure, that tests are triggered after each deployment, and the tests are then evaluated by Keptn quality gates.
 As we do not have a subsequent stage, we do not need an *approval* or *release* task.

 ## Onboard service
 Duration: 2:00